kubeshop/tracetest/docs/docs/getting-started/detailed-installation.md

-# Getting Started with Tracetest Using the CLI
+# Detailed Instructions on Installing Tracetest Using the CLI

-The CLI offers an **install wizard** that helps with the process.
-It helps configure Tracetest itself and all the tools needed to observe your application.
+Tracetest has a command line interface (CLI) with includes an  **install wizard** that helps with installing the Tracetest server into Docker or Kubernetes.
+The CLI can also be used run tests, download or upload tests, and many manage much of the capability of Tracetest.

-## Installing the Tracetest CLI
+## Installing the Tracetest Server via the CLI

-Use the install wizard to install Tracetest locally using Docker Compose or to a local or remote Kubernetes cluster.
+Use the CLI's install wizard to install a Tracetest server locally using Docker Compose or to a local or remote Kubernetes cluster.

-It installs all the tools required to set up the desired environment and creates all the configurations, tailored to your case.
+The wizard installs all the tools required to set up the desired environment and creates all the configurations, tailored to your case.

 Every time we release a new version of Tracetest, we generate binaries for Linux, MacOS, and Windows.
 Supporting both amd64, and ARM64 architectures, in `tar.gz`, `deb`, `rpm` and `exe` formats.